sasky/codeQualityMensFasion/notes.md

 - splitting functions up (class does one thing, a function does one thing) ( uncle bob, Santi Metz)

-- favour pure functions , be mindfull of side effects
+- favour pure functions , be mindful of side effects

--

 - throw many errors ( don't try to work around it ) (pragmatic programmers)